 - CMYK: Enter the percentage of each color space in the C (cyan), M (magenta), Y (yellow), and K (black) boxes.
 If you would like this to be a spot color, then click the "Is spot color" box and fill in the spot color name in the field that appears when this box is checked.

 - RGB: Select an RGB option from the color grid.
 Its hex code will appear to the right of the selection area.
 Or, click the box above the hex code area to set the color to white.

 - For each text field you can optionally specify which palette your client can use to select a text color.
-To use this option, select a palette from the "Color Palette" drop-down menu in a field's Format tab.
+To use this option, select a palette from the "Color Palette" drop-down menu in a field's Data Capture tab.

 - For Interactive Designer templates where you have allowed your customer the ability to add additional text fields, you can specify which palette these new fields should utilize.
 To use this option, select a palette from the "Default color palette for new text" menu in the Interactive Options section of your template's Template Info area.

 - For Interactive Designer templates, you can choose a color palette in the Background Files section of a template's Assets area to allow your customer to select a color from that palette as a solid background for the template.
 Be sure to place a checkmark in the "Allow solid color as background" box, as well as select the correct palette.
 Then click "Save Background Files Options."